 CCSU Department of Psychological Science: Educating Global Citizens

-Every year the CCSU Department of Psychological Science offers several courses abroad.
+Every few years the CCSU Department of Psychological Science offers a course abroad.
 Below are a few examples:

-Dr. Marisa Mealy offers both a graduate and undergraduate courses in Latin America.
-One of these classes is offered in Costa Rica.
-For information on current classes, please click here.
+Dr. Marisa Mealy offers various graduate and undergraduate courses abroad.
+She has offered courses in Costa Rica, Chile, and Turkey.
+For information on current classes, please click the link entitled "course abroad listings".

 Costa Ricans' unique traits derive from a profoundly conscious self-image, which orients much of their behavior as both individuals and as nation.
 The Costa Ricans feel distinct from their neighbors by their "whiteness" and relative lack of indigenous culture.
 Ticos identify themselves first and foremost as Costa Ricans (and only Central Americans or Latin Americans, as an afterthought).
 Costa Ricans regardless of wealth or status are used to acting with utmost humility and boasting of any kind is usually frowned upon.